gabe-dubose/geomcp/README.md

 [![DOI](https://zenodo.org/badge/996437834.svg)](https://doi.org/10.5281/zenodo.15608125)
 # GEOMCP: GEOmetric Model of Conditional Phenotypes
-This repository contains the scripts and simulated data used in the associated manuscript (<i>Geometric insights into the evolutionary stability of conditional phenotypes</i>).
+This repository contains the scripts and simulated data used in the associated manuscript (<i>Geometric insights into the role of pleiotropy in shaping the evolutionary dynamics of conditional phenotypes</i>).
 Model descriptions, as well as descriptions of simulation and numerical analyses can be foudn in the associated manuscript.
 As described below, allo scripts are located in the <b><i>scripts</i></b> directory, and simulated data is located in the  <b><i>scripts</i></b> directory.

 ## scripts